ArweaveTeam/docs.arweave.org-info/mining/overview/vdf.md

 Since VDF is so important to mining performance you may have another machine compute VDF for you.
 For instance, you may set up a dedicated VDF node broadcasting VDF outputs to all your mining nodes.

 {% hint style="info" %}
-Traffic from and to your private VDF node should not be throttled, so you should configure your nodes, and VDF to whitelist each other by adding them to the `local_peers` list.
+Traffic from and to your private VDF node should not be throttled, so you should configure your nodes, and VDF server to whitelist each other by adding them to each others' `local_peer` list.
 {% endhint %}

 Running a node fetching VDF states from a peer (aka a "VDF client"):